-The Provost and the Council of Chairs are pleased to announce a new series of annual awards to recognize the impact of research and teaching by early- to mid-career faculty deserving special acknowledgment at Colorado State University.
+The Provost and the Council of Chairs are pleased to announce a series of annual awards to recognize the impact of research and teaching by early- to mid-career faculty deserving special acknowledgment at Colorado State University.

 Kevin Ann Oltjenbruns Award for Outstanding Leadership